 This one is unique in my experience.
 This review will be lengthy and chaotic, sorry…

 Everything dances on a knife edge of irony.
-Infinite jest.
-The language is so dead-on colloquial Boston lowlife addict, teenage elite athlete smart-alec, or clumsy Irish alcoholics anonymous speaker there is no question that we confront a mind with a magnificent wacky sense of humor.
+Infinite Jest.
+The language is so dead-on colloquial Boston lowlife addict, teenage elite athlete smart-alec, or clumsy Irish alcoholics anonymous speaker there is no question that Wallace has a magnificent wacky sense of humor.
 And the… complexity… leaves no doubt we are in the hands of one way-more than adept at manipulating levels of illusion and reality, and hinting at a fabulously cosmic, terribly serious joke.

 I made a lot of notes, and present them here in no particular order.